 You might also need to clear the

-The client-side compilation flow is similar to server-side.
+The client-side compilation flow is similar to the server-side flow.
 The difference is in the set of files, published to

 pub/static on the last step.
-In the client-side mode, the following files are published to the
+In the client-side mode, these files are published to the

 .lessfiles imported recursively by the